ejdostal/Data_projects_TripleTen/SuperNova_Externship_README.md

 As first speaker, I attempted to orientate the client by providing a bigger picture view of the data scraped and provide context for the significance of some of the key facts and figures.
 In particular, my portion of the presentation focused on conveying overall data makeup across region, inspection category and pass/fail rate and how these figures compared with one another.

-You can have a look at the [Google Sheets Workbook linked here ](https://docs.google.com/spreadsheets/d/1ZwUbskAimnJ_r7CBGr2PWSiFIXGusyGLmnMqu_lA-Uk/edit?usp=sharing) for a more detailed view of major analysis results as well as [my portion of final presentation to SuperNova stakeholders here. ](https://docs.google.com/presentation/d/10mfSnhwbdKAL2EqM8qvk7jkkBh-F2K-GsZtmS3M1sqg/edit?usp=sharing)
+You can have a look at the [Google Sheets Workbook linked here ](https://docs.google.com/spreadsheets/d/1ZwUbskAimnJ_r7CBGr2PWSiFIXGusyGLmnMqu_lA-Uk/edit?usp=sharing) for a more detailed view of major analysis results as well as my portion of [the final presentation to SuperNova stakeholders here. ](https://docs.google.com/presentation/d/10mfSnhwbdKAL2EqM8qvk7jkkBh-F2K-GsZtmS3M1sqg/edit?usp=sharing)

 ![Supernova_MGU_Externships_Erica](https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/d612c1bc-9857-478d-af42-f6038e99b9e8)